Nissan Micra: Reputation, popularity and sales

-The insurance company Folksam rated it as a dangerous car in the event of a crash for the models produced between 1988 and 1995.
-However, safety specification has improved with successive models.
+The insurance company Folksam rated the models produced between 1988 and 1995 as dangerous in the event of a crash.
+However, safety specifications improved with successive models.
 The Micra's Euro NCAP ratings are two stars for the K11 and four for the K12.

 The K12 Micra came top of its class in What Car? magazine's Security Supertest in 2003, passing both entry and driveaway tests and achieving a maximum score for its locking system and immobiliser.

 In 2005, the UK motor insurance research expert Thatcham introduced a standard for keyless go, requiring the device to be inoperable at a distance of more than 10 cm from the vehicle.
 In an independent test, the Micra was found to be the most secure, while certain BMW and Mercedes models failed, being theoretically capable of allowing cars to be driven away while their owners were refuelling.

 In What Car?s Reliability Supertest in 2007, Nissan was ranked 6th out of 26 manufacturers overall, with the K11 Micra (1998–2002) being its most reliable model.

+In Mexico, the Nissan March has been a commercial success because of its affordable price at $150,800, compact dimensions ideal for city driving, and low maintenance and ownership costs.
+The March has been awarded in the Most Trusted Compact Car category awarded by Reader's Digest Mexico for 3 consecutive years.